johnhenry/http-store/readme.md

 Any unset environmental variable may be set from a .env file that you create in the root directory.

+###Runtime

 Some Settings may be set during run time by sending a PATCH request to the server.
-(See API)
+(See API above)